HThNoordzij/Plasmid2025_scripts/README.md

 # Plasmid2025_scripts
-Scripts used for the analysis of the article "Assembly-based analysis of the infant gut microbiome reveals novel ubiquitous plasmids"
+Scripts used for the analysis of the article "Assembly-based analysis of the infant gut microbiome reveals novel ubiquitous plasmids" submitted to the journal Plasmid.